peter-zold/Data-Science-Projects/README.md

-# Brief description of the projects
+# Brief descriptions of the projects

-## HR Management App
+## HR Management Application
 HR Management Application is a softwere used for management and analysis for a fictitious company database.
 In addition to CRUD operations (Create, Read, Update, Delete), the application is capable of statistical evaluation of data and prediction based on a machine learning model.
 I used Python (with numpy, pandas, scikit-learn, xgboost and so on) and SQL (sqlite3 and sqlean extension) to create this project.